javiergoa/javiergoa.github.io/_pages/teaching.md

 description:
 nav: true
 ---
+TEST.
 My goal as an instructor and mentor is to help all students become more analytical and independent mathematical thinkers.
 By having an interactive lecture style and adhering to inclusive teaching principles, I create a environment where students feel compelled to engage with mathematical concepts.
 As a recognition of my work I won the 2021 - 2022 and 2022 - 2023 Outstanding VAP awards for excellence in teaching at UCR.

 My <a href="{{ '/assets/pdf/CV-JavierGA.pdf' | relative_url }}" target="_blank">CV</a> has a detailed account of the classes I've taught and my mentoring experiences.